FlorenceFeng/StateDecoding/README.md

         reward_vecs.append(exp.main(Args))

 Explanation of parameters can be found in parse_args() in Experiment.py

-# About ULO
+# Some important parameters
+- Args.tabular: This parameter determines what the agent observes.
+If it is True, then the agent directly sees the latent states; otherwise, the agent only sees the high-dimensional observations.
+- Args.alg: This parameter determines which RL algorithm to use.
-There are 3 built-in unsupervised learning oracles to select: kmeans, dbscan, GMM.
-The user can specify the oracle in Args.ulo as in the above example.
+- Args.ulo: This parameter determines which unsupervised learning oracle to apply.
+There are 3 built-in options: kmeans, dbscan, and GMM.
+The user can specify the oracle in Args.ulo.
 To disable ulo, set Args.ulo = None.
 The user can also implement his/her own ulo by revising the train_ulo function in Experiment.py.

+For example, to apply oracleq with directly seeing the latent states, the user can set:

+    Args.alg='oracleq'
+    Args.tabular = True
+    Args.ulo = None

+To apply oracleq with only seeing the observations and disable ulo, the user can set:

+    Args.alg='oracleq'
+    Args.tabular = False
+    Args.ulo = None

+To apply oracleq with only seeing the observations and use e.g., kmeans for unsupervised learning, the user can set:

+    Args.alg='oracleq'
+    Args.tabular = False
+    Args.ulo = 'kmeans'